 Today the BPL offers excellent children's activities.
 If you're visiting with children, check the BPL website to see what children's programs will be offered during your stay in Boston.

-Jim and Margery Show Broadcasts from BPL
+Jim and Margery Show Broadcasts Live from BPL

-Want to see a live radio broadcast in action?
-Stop by the WGBH 89.7 radio broadcast studio set up in a corner of the first floor in the Johnson Building on weekdays from 11am - 2pm to watch the Jim and Margery show being recorded live.
+Stop by the WGBH 89.7 radio broadcast studio set up in a corner of the first floor in the Johnson Building on Tuesday and Friday from 11am - 2pm to watch the Jim and Margery Show being recorded live.

 In addition to their own commentary on Boston events, the hosts interview local politicians, scientists, educators, and a huge array of other special guests, including musicians who then usually do a short performance.